 In a cultural software, where attacking an individualistic mutually approaching romance by the self-appointed moral guardians is a status quo, valentine’s day appears as a way through.
 Continue reading Our Cultural Software and Valentines Day Pragmatism

-India!
-The land of billions.
+India is the land of billions.
 Mystic, majestic, and yet developing.
-Despite years of repression and exploitation, a country that has leapt from the ashes like a phoenix in a mere span of 67 years.
-A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation … Continue reading Sex education- is India ready for it?
+Despite years of repression and exploitation, this country has leapt from the ashes like a phoenix in a mere span of 67 years.
+A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation … Continue reading Why sex education in India?

-Demonetisation per se, as per recent economic statistics, has turned out to be a regressive step.
+Demonetisation, in simple words, a process of stripping a currency unit of its status as a legal tender, as per recent economic statistics, has turned out to be a regressive step.
 As most of the observers seem to agree, it was a failure in relative to the costs it imposed on the country and its people.
-The whataboutery of the government as to what this regressive step might manage to achieve in the future remains a distinct possibility, something that … Continue reading India’s monumental failure: Demonetisation
+The whataboutery of the government as to what this … Continue reading Demonetization in India

 In the absence of an in-depth and dynamic three-way engagement between politics, business, and science, we might find ourselves losing ground in the new era of deglobalization and technological transformation.
 Continue reading The need to bring politics, business, and science together (pun)